CloudLinkUp/hackathon-2025/assessment-of-potential-impact.md

 ### User Metrics
 - **User Growth**:
-  - Contributors: Target to exceed the number of participants in projects like Folding@home, which at its peak had over 1 million users [[Source](https://foldingathome.org/2020/03/10/statistics-update-1-million-cpus-1-exaflop/)].
+  - Contributors: Target to surpass the participation levels of major distributed computing projects.
   - Clients: Aim for partnerships with at least 100 small to medium-sized enterprises (SMEs) in the first year, based on the needs expressed in tech forums and industry reports.

 - **Task Volume**: